Thermal assisted transport of biexcitons in monolayer WSe2

 Figure \ref{fig:imagesHI} shows three spectrally resolved PL intensity profiles along the diameter of the halo (hyperspectral images) recorded at three excitation powers of the pulsed Ti:Sa laser set at $700~nm$.
-Spatial profiles in Fig. 4 of the main text are values obtained from average spectra from both sides of the halo.
+Spatial profiles in Fig. 4 of the main text are values obtained from the positive side of the halo.